 The composition of Slovenia's exports has improved in the last decade.
-The proportion of high-technology products in Slovenia's exports has progressively increased (Graph 2.3.9).
-This indicates that Slovenian exports are able to compete in the segment of higher value added products as the quality of exports has been improving over time.
+The share of high-technology products in Slovenia's exports has progressively increased (Graph 2.3.9).
+This is pointing to the fact that Slovene exports were able to compete in the segment of higher value added products as the quality of exports has been improving over time.

-An increase in the technological content and quality of exports has boosted export performance.
-The quality of exports has been improving relative to other trading partners.
-Slovenia's quality index (Graph 2.3.10) estimates how Slovenian exports compete on the EU market relative to the exports of other Member States.
+Increase in the technological content and quality of exports contributed to the boost in export performance.
+The quality of exports has been improving, relative to other trading partners.
+Slovenia's quality index (Graph 2.3.10) estimates how Slovene exports compete on the EU market relative to the exports of other Member States.
 The EU market captures more than 75% of Slovenian exports, thus it is important to benchmark how well these products are accepted compared to the exports from other Member States.
 The quality index of Slovenia has been improving since 2006.
 However it remained below the physical unit labour cost (the share of unit labour cost required to produce the value of exports) until 2012.
 A discrepancy between the physical unit labour cost and the quality index appeared in 2010, when the minimum wage increased substantially.
-Since then the physical unit labour cost has moderated and adjusted to the quality of exports.
+Since then the physical unit labour cost moderated and adjusted to the quality of exports.

-Graph 2.3.9: Density distributions of exports by quality
+Graph 2.3.9: Density distributions of exports (goods) by quality

-Source: European Commission, Orbis, COMEXT.
+Source: COMEXT, Orbis, European Commission.